What Really is OCD and do I Actually Have It?

 OCD is an acronym for Obsessive Compulsive Disorder.
 The O stands for Obsessions, a word you are already familiar with, which refers here to repeating and intrusive thoughts, urges, or mental images that cause anxiety.
 While healthy individuals are able to push these types of negative thoughts away and move on, those with OCD simply cannot escape.
 The C stands for Compulsions, a word that here refers to the repetitive behaviors used to calm, manage, or dispel those obsessions.

 For example, an obsession may be an extreme fear of illness that is non-stop, which is kept at bay by the compulsion to wash your hands every 5 minutes or repeatedly disinfect areas in the home.
 Although washing your hands is normal and necessary, those with OCD may do it so often that their hands crack and bleed.
-The behaviors that we see in OCD may be normal, or at least understandable, but the constant repetition and the intense fear driving those behaviors is not.
+The behaviors that we see in OCD may be normal, or at least understandable, but the constant repetition and the intense fear driving those behaviors are not.

 Common OCD symptoms include: